Chart Color Schemes

 Parafield Gardens has a typical household mix, with a higher-than-average median household size

 Family households constitute 76.8% of all households, including 38.1% couples with children, 21.9% couples without children, and 15.2% single parent families.
-Non-family households comprise the remaining 23.2%, with lone person households at 20.4% and group households making up 2.7%.
-The median household size is 2.9 people, larger than the Greater Adelaide average of 2.7.
+Non-family households account for the remaining 23.2%, with lone person households at 20.4% and group households comprising 2.7%.
+The median household size is 2.9 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households